aillusions/02-algorithmic-java/algoexpert/src/main/java/com/zalizniak/tree/README.md

 AVL - re-balancing with every modification, so it's not so good for insertions / removals but very good for search.
 Red-Black tree is better for general use case

+Traversal is a process to visit all the nodes of a tree and may print their values too

+There are three ways which we use to traverse a tree −

+In-order Traversal
+Pre-order Traversal
+Post-order Traversal